Hopf algebras and Tutte polynomials: Examples in detail

-There are two graphs naturally associated with a $(G,\mathcal{P})$.
-The first is the underlying graph of $G$ (which is obtained by ``forgetting'' the ribbon structure).
+There are two graphs naturally associated with $(G,\mathcal{P})$.
+The first is the underlying graph of $G$.
 The second is obtained by identifying the vertices in the underlying graph of $G$ that belong to each block of $\mathcal{P}$.
 We denote this graph by $G_{/\mathcal{P}}$.
 As an example, Figure~\ref{f.vprg} shows a vertex partitioned ribbon graph $(G,\mathcal{P})$, a minor of it, and $G_{/\mathcal{P}}$.